Have you been diagnosed with a brain tumour? Order your free information pack.

 Treatment is:

-· initially given at a low dose to a small group of people, who may be healthy volunteers
+· initially, given at a low dose to a small group of people, who may be healthy volunteers

 · then, if the first group experienced no serious side-effects, given to another group at a higher dose.

-Patients will receive optimum care and attention while in the unit.
+Additionally, patients will receive optimum care and attention while in the unit.

 Not all treatments tested in phase 1 will make it to phase 2.